TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 #### Limit Business Travel

 We found that Frequent business travel was a major contributor to churn in the dataset.
 If a company wants to reduce the the chances of someone wanting to leave a specific job they should make sure that worker has a reduced responsiblity to travel as it could make all the difference in deciding whether to change companies.

+#### Understand How workers feel about Overtime

+We found that Not having overtime was very significant in determining employee attrition.
+This might indicate that management should limit the amount of times they ask employees to pick up extra hours, or only consider asking those that need the extra hours for personal reasons.
+This can go a long way into contributing to employee attrition.

 #### Consider Remote Work